Rights and responsibilities

 • pursue your educational goals in a supportive and stimulating environment

-• access support services such as counselling, libraries and learning support.
+• access support services such as counselling, libraries and foundation services.

 Your responsibilities

-As a TasTAFE student, you have a responsibility to:
+As a TasTAFE learner, you have a responsibility to:

-• act in a manner which is safe, fair, respectful and lawful
+• behave in a manner which is safe, fair, respectful and lawful, and uphold a culture of zero tolerance to any form of violence or aggressive behaviour

 • adhere to all TasTAFE policies and procedures